-Groundbreaking work on a Children’s Arboretum next to the parking lot is almost completed!
+Groundbreaking work on a Children’s Arboretum next to the parking lot is completed and its grand opening took place on April 27.
 The Children’s Arboretum will be a place where children between the ages of 5 and 15 can learn through hands-on experiences how trees grow.
 Activities will include: planting saplings in raised planting boxes in the spring; caring for these trees during the summer; and transplanting the trees in early fall to other sites in the park.
 Children may choose to take their tree home and find a special place for it in their yard.
 The arboretum will be open during regular park hours.
 Parents will be asked to supervise their children while visiting the arboretum.

 The arboretum has a 6′ fence consisting of pressure-treated wooden posts with galvanized coated wiring supported by horizontal wood framing.
 The fence is intended to provide some protection from the deer.
 A decorative gate has been installed on the north side of the arboretum.
 The whole area inside the arboretum will be covered with a weed barrier ground cover and then covered with wood chips.
 Four planting boxes will be used for planting the trees.
 A table resting on the tree trunk of an English yew (part of the tree is still standing) can be used by kids for writing and drawing.
 A young magnolia tree is the another tree growing in the children’s arboretum.